 Treatment is the same, regardless of the roundworm involved.
 There are a number of medications that can be used to treat roundworms, and your vet can help you pick the one right for your cat.
-Medications will only affect adult roundworms, however, so they need to be repeated to deal with any residual larvae as they mature (e.g., at 2-week intervals).
+Medications will only affect adult roundworms, however, so they need to be repeated at two-week intervals to deal with any residual larvae as they mature.
 The number of treatments necessary will depend on the age of the cat and the situation, which will be assessed by your vet.

 If you have a pregnant cat, consult your vet for advice on deworming the mom and kittens.
 Once dewormed, many of the monthly medications designed for heartworm and parasite control contain medication that will prevent roundworm infections on an ongoing basis—options that can be discussed with your vet.

 If your cat is not on one of these preventatives, your vet will recommend a regular deworming protocol to keep roundworms at bay.
 Cleaning up pet wastes promptly, and preventing pets from eating rodents can also help prevent infection with worms.